The ocean and its beautiful coast are fantastic subjects. But you need that wow-factor to make your ocean photos stand out.

 Waves photography is almost like another genre of photography.
 It’s about the ocean water, yes, but it works differently.

 If you are shooting from the beach, you must have a telephoto lens.
 The longer, the better.
 If you want to shoot close-up, you’ll need a standard zoom or a wide-angle lens and a camera housing.

 The trick here is to choose the right shutter speed.
 The more you zoom, the faster the shutter speed should be.
 The absolute minimum is 1/250 sec, but I recommend to go at least 1/800 or even faster.
 The speed varies, and the wave could be blurred.

 Try to photograph the waves when the sun is behind or above them.
 Otherwise, the colours become dull and boring with unnecessary shadows from the rolling crest.

 Sometimes blurring is the desired effect and you want to show how powerful the wave burst is.
 In this case, the maximum shutter speed you can go is 0.5 seconds, and that’s only with wide-angle lenses.

-Seascapes and ocean photography are in general very handy for creating sunburst effects.
-There are typically some rocks and cliffs that you can make use of.
+Seascapes and ocean photography are in general, very handy for creating sunburst effects.
+There are always some rocks and cliffs that you can make use of.

-But first of all, you need to figure out the exact position of the sunrise or sunset and set up in advance.
-The sun moves quickly and you will have just a couple of minutes to get your shot.
+The sun moves quickly, and you will have just a couple of minutes to get your shot.
 The general idea is to have something much darker next to the sun so that its rays become visible and prominent.